AndieWill510/AnotherOption/Options/007-the-problem-is-not-autistic-behavior.md

 The first wise move is to look for smoke.

-Autistic behavior often asks the same mercy:
+Our behavior often asks the same mercy:

 > Look for smoke.